 If you live in the Pikes Peak Region, Harley’s Hope may also provide hands on assistance with care and treatment of your dog or short term foster care when you are temporarily unable to care for your dog.

 The Shakespeare Animal Fund was founded to help fixed-income individuals with emergency pet care needs.
-If your income is below the federal poverty guidelines, you can apply for a one time grant to help pay for emergency pet care.
+If your income is below the federal poverty guidelines, you can apply for a one time grant to help pay for emergency or even deceased pet care.
+Its sad but it happens too often.

 This charity is available to help pet owners in a variety of ways including with financial assistance when your dog needs emergency medical care.
 The foundation supports spay and neuter clinics, dog rescue organizations, disaster relief and more.